 Building blocks of a healthier life

 Our health is so important and it can change so rapidly.
-There are a plethora of small things that you can do to positively transition your well being and your lifestyle effectively.
+There are a plethora of small things that you can do to positively transition your well-being and your lifestyle effectively.
 The little things really do add up!
 Before you know it they can create a snowball effect in your life and you will find yourself doing things you never thought possible!
-Activity, mindfulness, nutrition, and sleep are four crucial aspects of our lives that are essential for good health, a sense of well being, and a well balanced life.
+Activity, mindfulness, nutrition, and sleep are four crucial aspects of our lives that are essential for good health, a sense of well-being, and a well balanced life.

 “A body in motion tends to stay in motion (Newton’s First Law of Motion).”
 Staying active is a huge part of staying healthy, it is a great stress buster.
 The health benefits are endless.
-Being physically active & exercising can improve your health and reduce the risk of developing several diseases like type 2 diabetes, many types of cancer, and cardiovascular disease.
+Being physically active and exercising can improve your health and reduce the risk of developing several diseases like type 2 diabetes, many types of cancer, and cardiovascular disease.

 Regular exercise helps prevent or manage a wide range of health problems and concerns, including stroke, metabolic syndrome, depression, obesity, high blood pressure, high cholesterol, arthritis and falls.
 Activity and exercise helps boost your energy.
 Who couldn’t use more energy?
 Winded by grocery shopping or household chores?
 Regular physical activity can improve your muscle strength and boost your endurance and keep you from getting depressed.